alvelvis/alvelvis.github.io/sobre.md

 **2025**

-- SCALERCIO, A. M. R. D. A.; DE SOUZA, Elvis A.; FINATTO, Maria J. B.; PAES, Aline.
+- SCALERCIO, Arthur M. R. D. A.; DE SOUZA, Elvis A.; FINATTO, Maria J. B.; PAES, Aline.
 Evaluating LLMs for Portuguese Sentence Simplification with Linguistic Insights.
 In: **Proceedings of the 63rd Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).** 2025. p.
 24452-24477.

 **2024**